 - Boosts self-esteem and self-acceptance.

 - Alleviates existential fears for people with low self-esteem.

 Love Flows Both Ways

-Through a warm embrace, we can learn to be more receptive to affection.
+Through a warm embrace, we learn to be more receptive to affection and cognizant of its importance.
 Opening ourselves to receive love better enables us to keep the flow of loving kindness going, and to spread the joy associated with compassion to everything and everyone we touch.

 - Which of these benefits of hugging have you personally experienced, or enjoy the most?

 - Do you know of any other benefits that you could add to this list?